sylwiavargas/nexmo-developer/README.md

 3. Create database and configure `git` -- please notice that `"NAME"` and `"user.name@vonage.com"` are just placeholder values that you need to replace

+    ```bash
     git config --global user.name "NAME"
     git config --global user.email "user.name@vonage.com"
     ```

-3. Generate an SSH key for authentication
+4. Generate an SSH key for authentication

     ```bash
     ssh-keygen -t rsa
     cat .ssh/id_rsa.pub # Add to GitHub
     ```

-4. Clone ADP to your local machine:
+5. Clone ADP to your local machine:

     ```bash
     git clone git@github.com:Nexmo/nexmo-developer.git
     cd nexmo-developer
     ```

-4. Copy the contents of the example file: `cp .env.example .env` and check if it worked by running `cat .env` (it should produce an output)
+6. Copy the contents of the example file: `cp .env.example .env` and check if it worked by running `cat .env` (it should produce an output)
-5. Open the file: `code .env`, find the redis line (probably line 35) and comment it out
+7. Open the file: `code .env`, find the redis line (probably line 35) and comment it out

-5. Install the correct versions of ruby, as well as dependencies:
+8. Install the correct versions of ruby, as well as dependencies:

     ```bash
     rbenv install 2.7.2